secretstartups/handbook/support/support-ops/documentation/zendesk_global_users.html.md

 ### Admin - GitLab Staff

-* Description: GitLabbers who need more access than a normal agent but who are not admins
+* Description: GitLab team members who need more access than a normal agent but who are not admins
 * Tickets:
   * What kind of tickets can this agent access?
 All